 There are several things that can contribute to TMD, including:

 - Teeth grinding

 - Stress and anxiety

 - Inflammatory musculoskeletal disorders like arthritis

-There are several symptoms association with TMD.
-The most common is pain in the joint.
-This pain is usually centralized to the front of the ear, but it can also be at the neck, eyes or forehead.
+There are several symptoms associated with TMD.
+The most common is a pain in the joint.
+This pain is usually centralized to the front of the ear, but it can also be at the neck, eyes, or forehead.
 You may also experience:

 - Jaw pain or tenderness